Cuisine of Picardy

-The cuisine of Picardy, also known as the Picard cuisine (French: la cuisine Picarde) refers to foods and food products from different departments of the Picardy region of France, including Aisne, Oise, and Somme.
-While sharing many similarities (like the Maroilles cheese) with the Nord-Pas-de-Calais region, with which Picardy merged to Hauts-de-France in 2016, its cuisine remains unique and is quite different.
+The cuisine of Picardy, also known as Picard cuisine (French: la cuisine Picarde) refers to foods and food products from different departments of the Picardy region of France, including Aisne, Oise, and Somme.
+While sharing many similarities (like Maroilles cheese) with the Nord-Pas-de-Calais region, with which Picardy merged into Hauts-de-France in 2016, its cuisine remains unique and is quite different.

 Given the presence of lush pastures in the region, dairy products play a prominent role in the local cuisine.
-Many well-known dishes such as ficelle Picarde, Flamiche aux Poireaux, and Tarte au Maroilles use cheese, cream, and milk as their main ingredients.
+Many well-known dishes such as ficelle Picarde, flamiche aux Poireaux, and tarte au Maroilles use cheese, cream, and milk as their main ingredients.

-While Picardy is not particularly famous for its seafood, mussels, shrimps, and fish are commonly used in ragouts and gratins.
+While Picardy is not particularly famous for its seafood, mussels, shrimp, and fish are commonly used in ragouts and gratins.
 Poultry, pork, and beef are staples of the region and are commonly prepared as stews or roast.